UMD-CS-STICs/389Aspring18/projects/p2-predicting-credit-defaults/README.md

 They've hired you to build a model that can help them predict whether a patient will default on their payment based on these features.

-You will turn in the assigment using the submit server by 2/16 at 11:59 p.m.
+You will turn in the assigment using the submit server.
 Please make sure your zip file follows the format `project_N_firstname_lastname.zip`.
 Where `N` is the project number (in this case 1 for the first one), `firstname` is your first name, and `lastname` is your last name.
 Failing to follow this will result in a 5 point deduction.

 Assignment
 -